-- classification of the fleeing inmate and remaining inmate(s), and the possible risk the remaining inmates may pose when making a decision to pursue. - I-5.
+- I-5.
 A single deputy should not pursue an escaping inmate while they still have other inmates in custody.
-If two deputies are present when an escape occurs, one deputy may take charge of the inmates still in custody, while the other deputy pursues the escaped inmate if appropriate.
+If two deputies are present when an escape occurs, one deputy may take charge of the inmates still in custody while the other deputy pursues the escaped inmate if appropriate.
 If more than two deputies are present, at least one deputy will pursue if appropriate.
-A civilian or non-sworn member shall not pursue an escaped inmate. - I-6.
-In the event an inmate breaks custody while being escorted outside the AJ, the shift supervisor shall: - a.
+A civilian staff member shall not pursue an escaped inmate. - I-6.
+In the event an inmate breaks custody while being escorted outside the jail or Work Center, the shift supervisor shall: - a.
 Notify the chain of command of the escape. - b.
 Assist law enforcement agencies in gathering and investigating information that may help in the recapture of the inmate. - I-7.
-If the inmate attempting to break custody is apprehended, the deputy that captures the inmate will: - a.
+If the inmate that was attempting to break custody is apprehended, the deputy that captures the inmate will: - a.
 Restrain the inmate. - b.
 Search the inmate for weapons. - c.
-Notify the appropriate authorities (including 9-1-1 Dispatch) of the inmate's capture. - d.
+Notify the appropriate authorities of the inmate's capture. - d.
 Return the inmate to the jail or the nearest police agency. - I-8.
-Upon observation of a crime in progress, the deputy shall not take enforcement action, but call 9-1-1 Dispatch immediately. - I-9.
-Deputies will stop and call 9-1-1 Dispatch if they see an injured person along their transport route.
+Upon observation of a crime in progress, the deputy shall not take enforcement action, but call 911 immediately. - I-9.
+Deputies will stop and call 911 if they see an injured person along their transport route.
 If two or more deputies are present and there are life-threatening injuries, one deputy may stay with the inmates while the other renders first-aid.
 Once help arrives, the deputies will continue along their route.
 Deputies will stay and assist if they have no inmates in the vehicle.
-As soon as practical, a deputy will notify a supervisor of their actions. - I-10.
-In the event the transport unit will be unduly late returning, the deputy will notify an AJ supervisor by telephone or radio.
+They must also notify a jail supervisor of their actions as soon as it is feasible. - I-10.
+In the event the transport unit will be unduly late returning, the transport deputy will notify a DCAJ supervisor by telephone or radio.
 A satellite telephone may be provided for emergency communications.